-- Reflect current status
+- · Reflect current status

 - Be associated with a particular message subclass

-- · Allow you to customize a message.
+- Allow you to customize a message.

-Note: In the C code base a field's item only becomes a message upon arrival on a queue.
+Note: In the C codebase a field's item only becomes a message upon arrival on a queue.

 MQe adds property related information to a message (and subsequently removes it) in order to implement messaging and queuing operations.
 When sending a message between queue managers, you can add resend information to indicate that data is being retransmitted.
+Chapter 4, "Messaging", of the MQe Application Programming Guide provides more information on message object properties.